Azure/autorest/docs/proposals/generator-specific-settings/improved-exceptions.md

         {
         }

-        private string _message;
+        protected T Body { get; set; }

-        internal void SetMessage(string message) => this._message = message;
+        public void SetErrorModel(T model) => this.Body = model;

-        public override string Message => this._message;
+        public HttpRequestMessageWrapper Request { get; set; }

+        public HttpResponseMessageWrapper Response { get; set; }

     }
     ```
-    By default, all error models (exception classes) will inherit from `HttpRestException`.
+    By default, all error models (exception classes) will inherit from `HttpRestException<T>`.
     Custom base classes for specific classes can be explicitly defined in the configuration file using directives as below.
-It is left to the author to ensure that the assembly containing the base class is referenced accordingly at compile time and the base class has the same structure and functionalities as `HttpRestException`.
+It is left to the author to ensure that the assembly containing the base class is referenced accordingly at compile time and the base class has the same structure and functionalities as `HttpRestException<T>`.

     An example directive to specify custom base class is as below:
     ```javascript